fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Disconnect-AzureRemoteAppSession.md

 PS C:\>Disconnect-AzureRemoteAppSession -CollectionName "ContosoApps" -UserUpn "PattiFuller@contoso.com"
 ```

-This command disconnects the azure_2 RemoteApp session in the ContosoApps collection for the user whose UPN is PattiFuller@contoso.com.
+This command disconnects the Azure RemoteApp session in the ContosoApps collection for the user whose UPN is PattiFuller@contoso.com.

 ## PARAMETERS

 ### -CollectionName
-Specifies the name of the azure_2 RemoteApp collection.
+Specifies the name of the Azure RemoteApp collection.

 ```yaml
 Type: String